Index of Image Galleries

 Academic painting by Henryk Siemiradzki

-(referenced in Pasternak, Doctor Zhiavgo, p.
+(referenced in Pasternak, Doctor Zhivago, p.
 53)

 Sots Art: Vitaly Komar & Aleksandr Melamid